3 Whole Foods Diets VS the Setpoint Diet: Which One is Best?

-Strict Keto Diet: 70%-80% of your total daily calories come from fats; 15% -20% from protein; and about 5% from carbohydrates.
+Strict Keto Diet: 70%-80% of your total daily calories come from fats, 15% -20% from protein, and about 5% from carbohydrates.

 The Setpoint Diet Approach

 Point #1: Fat Consumption.
 The setpoint diet recommends a moderate amount of whole-food fat consumption.
-Studies show whole-food fats are healthy and satiating and will not make you fat.
+Studies show that whole-food fats are healthy and satiating and will not make you fat.
 Further, if you replace starchy carbs and sugars with whole-food fats, your body will start burning fat for energy.
 If it needs more energy after it burns the fat you just consumed, it will munch on your fat stores.